gchianmin/flash-card-game/README.md

 2. `cd src/FlashcardApi` and `dotnet run` to run the .NET API services.
 3.  `cd src/flashcard-app` and install the necessary node modules by running `npm install`.
 4. `npm run dev` to start using the application.

-### Potential Improvement Points
-1. Add Authentication, store user info and the highest score obtained.
-2. The user interface could be further improved to enhance the user experience.